CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/ActionBatches.md

 #### Unsupported operation

-When you have attempted to use an API endpoint that is not a supported resource as listed above.
+When you have attempted to use an API operation that is not a supported resource as listed above.

 ```json
 {